PX4/PX4-user_guide/en/flight_modes/position_mc.md

 [<img src="../../assets/site/difficulty_1.svg" title="Difficulty (Easiest)" width="30px" />](../getting_started/flight_modes.md#key_difficulty)&nbsp;[<img src="../../assets/site/remote_control.svg" title="Manual/Remote control required" width="30px" />](../getting_started/flight_modes.md#key_manual)&nbsp;[<img src="../../assets/site/position_fixed.svg" title="Position fix required (e.g. GPS)" width="30px" />](../getting_started/flight_modes.md#key_position_fixed)

-*Position* mode is an easy-to-fly RC mode in which the vehicle can be "locked" to a position in 3D space (irrespective of wind and other forces) by releasing (centering) the RC sticks.
+*Position* is an easy-to-fly RC mode in which roll and pitch sticks control speed over ground in the left-right and forward-back directions (relative to the "front" of the vehicle), and throttle controls speed of ascent-descent.
+When the sticks are released/centered the vehicle will actively brake, level, and be locked to a position in 3D space — compensating for wind and other forces.

 > **Tip** Position mode is the safest manual mode for new fliers.
-It is much like [Altitude](../flight_modes/altitude.md) mode, but additionally stabilizes horizontal position.

-Vehicle movement is intuitive.
-The roll and pitch sticks move the vehicle left-right and front-back over ground, with speed increasing proportionally with distance from the center (the sticks actually control the tilt angle, which in turn alters the speed in each direction).
-The throttle controls climb/descent speed.
-The yaw input controls angular rate of rotation over the horizontal plane.

-When the control sticks are released (centred) the multicopter will level out and hover at the current altitude and GPS position (holding position against wind or other forces).
+Unlike [Altitude](../flight_modes/altitude.md) and [Manual/Stabilized](../flight_modes/manual_stabilized_mc.md) modes the vehicle will stop when the sticks are centered rather than continuing until slowed by wind resistance.

 The diagram below shows the mode behaviour visually (for a mode 2 transmitter).